siobhanlgorman/knits-and-pieces/TESTING.md

 **Expected Result**:
 1. Error message shows when fields are incorrectly completed
 2. Error message shows when card number does not use test card number
-3. Padlock symbol appears in address bar during checkout process
+3. Padlock symbol appears in address bar during checkout process and padlock is on checkout button
 4. Success message and order confirmation message displayed to user when order is completed
 5. Email confirmation sent to user
 6. Payment success shown in Stripe dashboard